nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to display a specific patient's detailed information.
-2. Medimate displays the patient's detailed information in the detail display pane.
+2. MediMate displays the patient's detailed information in the detail display pane.

    Use case ends.

 **Extensions**

 * 1a.
 Index of the User input is out of bound of the current Person List.
   * 1a1.
-Medimate asks the user for another correct input of the index.
+MediMate asks the user for another correct input of the index.
   * 1a2.
 User inputs a new valid index.

     Use Case resumes at step 2.